Don’t forget about insuring land in Probate

 If the deceased owned land that is not included in any property deeds, the executors should enquire about insuring land in Probate.

 If someone on the deceased’s land has an accident, causing injury or damage to their property, the executors could be legally liable for significant costs, including legal fees, medical expenses, and compensation.
-Land insurance can provide protection against these costs and give the executors and beneficiaries peace of mind.
+Land insurance can help protect against these costs and give executors and beneficiaries peace of mind.

 Even someone on land unlawfully could sue the landowner.